Israel expands operations in southern Lebanon.

-Israeli Prime Minister Netanyahu ordered the expansion of a security zone in southern Lebanon.
-This action is in response to ongoing rocket fire from Hezbollah and follows a declaration to occupy the Litani River area.
-The situation is escalating tensions between Israel and Lebanon, and raises concerns about a wider regional conflict.
+Israeli Prime Minister Netanyahu ordered the expansion of a security zone in southern Lebanon following ongoing rocket fire from Hezbollah and attacks originating from Lebanon.
+This action is linked to the conflict between Israel and Iran and raises concerns about a wider regional escalation.

 Summarized from the sources above.
 Read the originals for the full story.